LaClimSx/data-story-datasentinels/docs/index.markdown

 Up to now, we’ve mostly talked about whether conflict spreads.
 This section asks a slightly different question: who helps it spread the most?

-Because let’s be real — not every subreddit plays the same role.
+Because let’s be real, not every subreddit plays the same role.
 Some communities occasionally stumble into conflict and move on.
 Others seem to show up again and again whenever things get heated.

 That’s what we’re calling amplification here.